No More Tall Mountains, No More Long Roads Documentary The Memory Of All The Blissful Moments Captures The Shared Destiny Between China And Laos

-(MENAFN- Media OutReach Newswire) BEIJING, CHINA - Media OutReach Newswire - 24 December 2023 - On December 24th, the documentary " The Memory Of All The Blissful Moments", jointly produced by the Program Center of the China Media Group, China Media Group Mobile, and the China Network Television, premiered across China Media Group Mobile and the China Network Television.
-Focusing on cultural exchanges between the youth of China and Laos, the documentary " The Memory Of All The Blissful Moments " approaches the topic from the perspective of ordinary individuals.
+data-text=""No More Tall Mountains, No More Long Roads" Documentary " The Memory Of All The Blissful Moments " Captures the Shared Destiny Between China and Laos" data-link=" More Tall Mountains, No More Long Roads" Documentary " The Memory Of All The Blissful Moments " Captures the Shared Destiny Between China and Laos" class="whatsapp">Shar BEIJING, CHINA - Media OutReach Newswire - 24 December 2023 - On December 24th, the documentary ' The Memory Of All The Blissful Moments', jointly produced by the Program Center of the China Media Group, China Media Group Mobile, and the China Network Television, premiered across China Media Group Mobile and the China Network Television.
+Focusing on cultural exchanges between the youth of China and Laos, the documentary ' The Memory Of All The Blissful Moments ' approaches the topic from the perspective of ordinary individuals.
 It paints a vivid picture of how Laotian children perceive the real China.
 Through heartwarming narratives filled with human emotions, the documentary showcases the cultural collisions and integrations between different countries and civilizations.
 Its content, characterized by depth, warmth, emotion, and attention to detail, deeply resonated with numerous viewers after its broadcast.
 It has received high praise from media both domestically and internationally and has garnered significant attention from various sectors of society.

 Based on international communication , n urture the fusion of cultures, depicting a diverse landscape of mountains and rivers